Rebecca, Daphne du Maurier: Analysis and InceptionOct 18, 2020

-The murder of another woman by such a man is presented to us as reasonable, given his standing and in the following circumstances of errant non-compliance by a woman.
-In his confession to his new wife, Maxim presents a portrait of 'the wrong woman', as a strong independent headstrong woman rather keen on the idea of open marriage.
+The fact Maxim shot another woman is presented to us as reasonable, given his standing and in the following circumstances of errant non-compliance by a woman.
+In his confession to his new wife, Maxim presents a portrait of ‘the wrong woman’, as a strong independent headstrong woman rather keen on the idea of open marriage.
 She is presented as unfaithful and sexually promiscuous.
-‘Then she started on Frank, poor shy faithful Frank.’
+‘Then she started on Frank, poor shy faithful Frank’.
 She used bad language; ‘every filthy word in her particular vocabulary’.
 (Sounds to us in 2020 like a quiet episode for a daytime TV show.)

-But Rebecca's real crime was to threaten to cuckold Maxim, and produce a 'bastard' heir, trouncing the system of inheritance (note Maxim owns Manderley not older sister Beatrice), thus cheating the patriarchy.
+But Rebecca’s real crime was to threaten to cuckold her husband, and produce a ‘bastard’ heir, trouncing the system of inheritance (note Maxim owns Manderley, not his older sister Beatrice), thus cheating the patriarchy.
 No man could accept such a rebellion.
-It's treachery, civil war!
+It’s treachery, civil war!
 Unable to face the social indignity of divorce, he killed her.

 But being a good egg, he feels a little bad about it.
 He asks our nameless heroine if she shares his shame for his crimes.